KarlScheibelhofer/java-crypto-tools/README.md

 ## Features

-The `PemKeyStore` reads a file containing multiple PEM entries of these types:
+The `pem` keystore reads a file containing multiple PEM entries of these types:

 * X.509 Certificates
 * Private Keys